How to Recruit Resellers

-How to Recruit Resellers – Find Resellers
+How to Recruit Resellers – Find Resellers in 2023

 Once you have decided to sell through resellers you have to decide which reseller types you wish to recruit (Ideal Reseller Profile) and how to find or how to recruit resellers.
 You must then a) put together your reseller program (for VARs and System Integrators), b) create your reseller kits (for retail and/or VARs/System Integrators), c) and then start recruiting–otherwise, you have little to talk about.